Sunset over water

 Where does our water come from?

-The region is the most arid in the state and experiences extreme climatic variations including more frequent droughts than coastal areas.
+Our region is the most arid in the state and experiences extreme climatic variations including more frequent droughts than coastal areas.

 Historically the Broken Hill town water supply was dependent on water sourced from the Darling River and pumped to Broken Hill via more than 120 km of pipeline.
-In 2019, the Darling River supply source was replaced by the Murray River via a 280 km pipeline and 760 ML bulk water storage connecting the Murray River at Wentworth to Broken Hill Water Treatment Plant.
+In 2019, the Darling River supply source was replaced by the Murray River via a 280 km pipeline and 760 megalitre bulk water storage connecting the Murray River at Wentworth to Broken Hill Water Treatment Plant.
 The Menindee town water supply is still sourced from the Darling River.

 Communities served by Essential Water